 Once you have the restore media, you are all set to schedule backups.
 You can also go for manual backups.
 Macrium Reflect will recognize all the disk drives on your computer and present them as an understandable format.
 To image or clone a drive, select it and click on the link that says Image This Drive or Clone This Drive as required.
 You can select a Folder to create images that can be used post booting from the Rescue Media.

 However, using an external media is recommended by experts.
 You can use a Pen Drive or another Hard Disk Drive or even a DVD.
-I would say use DVD only if the other two options are not available as DVDs too tend to get corrupted by scratches etc.
+I would say use DVD only if the other two options are not available, as DVDs too tend to get corrupted by scratches etc.

 When creating images, you get to select compression level and other options including if to shut down computer after imaging/cloning.
 And yes, you can also select Reflect – the best free disk imaging software – to image only those sectors on the drive that contain data thereby making the backup file size even smaller.
+You can download it from its home page.